hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/time_series_notes.md

 # Time Series Notes

+## Time Series Plots
+* [R Code][1]
+  * Seasonal Subseries Plot - is a plot that will show within group patterns between groups patterns
+  * In the example of the code, the data has `Year&Month` column, which made yeat and month as continuous numbers, in order to make the plot works better.
+However I just tried to use `Year` column instead of `Year&Month`, the plot is the same.

 ## Moving Average
 * Take a moving average is a smoothing process
 * You can take average as the forecast value ONLY when there is no trend.